Sick baby hoax

+Taking advantage of people's compassion towards children

 Professional beggars have been exploiting sick children since ancient times.
 The success of such scams relies on a particular compassion in people towards children.
 When a child is sick, this particularly touches people's hearts.
 An early example of this kind of hoax online is the "sick child chain letter", an email making the claim that "with every name that this [letter] is sent to, the American Cancer Society will donate 3 cents per name to her treatment".

+Spread through social media

 Social media, such as Facebook, facilitate the following form of this scam.
 A photo of a sick child is posted online, commonly without knowledge of the relatives, accompanied by a heart-touching story and sometimes a request for donations, which are simply collected by the scammer.
 Often these photos become viral, so it becomes close to impossible to take them down.
 Since Facebook has been slow to address the problem efficiently (relying on user takedown requests and reports only), several scam- and hoax-combatting websites have worked together to raise the awareness of social media providers regarding this issue.

-There are also cases where parents exploit their own child with a legitimate sickness.
-However, raised funds do not go towards medical treatment, but rather to cover their own needs.
-Patrons donate money to parents' bank accounts, providing a convenient source of money.
-There have been several cases wherein parents posted several videos of a sick child and their wire-transfer information in a public channel.